Name: José Torres-Tama

 That’s hate against the immigrant….
 “Love is radical.
 Hate is reactionary.”

-Now, under this regime that has “Made America Hate Again” dehumanization and brutality against immigrants have become a collective normality, and the fear in our immigrant community here is palpable.
+This current regime has “Made America Hate Again” with unabashed dehumanization and brutality against immigrants, and it has become a collective normality.
+Fear in our immigrant community here is palpable.
 New Orleans is thriving with its tourist industry and mostly fully rebuilt neighborhoods, but the general population has been made to forget that the city owes much to the immigrant workers who have contributed to her present renovated state.

 It remains the dirtiest little secret of the reconstruction in the open air, and even worse, the recent Tricentennial celebrations of 2018 did little to recognize the Latin American immigrant community.
 The Louisiana Endowments for the Humanities (LEH) published the official three-hundred-year anthology, and they have disappeared our immigrant people from their post-Katrina Chapter titled “Renewal.”

-We have been made invisible by their so-called scholars, who have exacted their white privilege to decide who deserves to be remembered and who can be easily and heartlessly wiped out of history.
+We are made invisible by their scholars, and they have exacted their white privilege to decide who deserves to be remembered and who can be easily and heartlessly wiped out of history.
 In the new Aliens revised version, I perform a poetic piece with the actual book in hand that illustrates how we have been disappeared by the LEH.

 Imagine the trauma of seeing how easily a heralded arts organization with “Humanities” in their moniker like the LEH can just wipe us out of history, and expect no consequences for their brutal act that amounts to cultural cleaning during this perverse period of barbaric anti-immigrant hysteria gripping the “United States of Amnesia,” which seduces you to forget.
 It’s the job of the artist to remember and tell the people’s truth!